AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 }
 ```

-This embedded pattern means the query engine starts and stops with the application process, scales horizontally with the application, and has zero network overhead for query execution—data stays in the process address space.
+This embedded pattern means the query engine starts and stops with the application process, scales horizontally with the application, and has zero network overhead for query execution, data stays in the process address space.

 ---